StyNW7/SEA-Catering-Compfest17/README.md

 > [!TIP]
 >
-> If you run it locally, just run the seeding.
+> If you run it locally, just run the seeding (make sure you already setup the Postgres Database and .env file).
 However, if you use the deployment this is accounts that you can use

 #### Admin Account
 - **Email**: admin@seacatering.com